aaffio/rabbit-test/README.md

 * you will see initial send and receive message as simple message with rabbit mq:
 <pre>Sending message...
 Received Hello from RabbitMQ!</pre>
-* save your book in PUT /book (it's idempoten, just put null as "id")
+* save your book in PUT /book (it's idempotent, just put null as "id")
 * get your book with id and async GET /book/async/{id}